Stomachaches (album)

-Stomachaches (stylized as .STOMACHACHES.) is the debut studio album by Frank Iero, rhythm guitarist and backing vocalist of the American rock band My Chemical Romance, released under the moniker of frnkiero andthe cellabration.
+Stomachaches (stylized as .STOMACHACHES.) is the debut solo studio album by Frank Iero, rhythm guitarist and backing vocalist of the American rock band My Chemical Romance, released under the moniker of frnkiero andthe cellabration.
 It was officially announced in June 2014, and released on August 25, 2014 on Staple Records and B.CALM Press.

 Background

 In late 2012, while dealing with painful digestive issues, Iero turned his basement office into a makeshift studio and began writing and recording music.
 After My Chemical Romance announced their disbandment on March 22, 2013, Iero continued to work on his solo material and eventually released a demo for the song "Joyriding", which he performed live at small venues along with "Stage 4 Fear of Trying".
 On June 16, 2014, Iero announced via his official website that he signed to Staple Records and would be releasing a full-length solo album entitled Stomachaches under the moniker of frnkiero andthe cellabration.
 On the record, Iero plays every instrument except for drums which were handled by former My Chemical Romance drummer Jarrod Alexander.